xkr47/documentation/Running-Mastodon/Production-guide.md

 ### Init scripts (Devuan only)

-We will need three service init scriptsfor each Mastodon service.
+We will need three service init scripts, one for each Mastodon service.

 Now switch back to the root user.